amanzi/amanzi/testing/verification/transport/saturated/steady-state/dispersion_aligned_point_2d/amanzi_dispersion_aligned_point_2d.rst

 case, the steady-state flow field is uniform and the mass source rate does not affect the flow field.
 The dominant transport processes are advection and dispersion.
-Dispersion results in the spreading of the released mass in all directions including upstream of the source location.
+Dispersion results in the spreading of the released mass in all directions, including upstream of the source location.
 Longitudinal dispersivity (in the axis of flow) is typically several times larger than the transverse dispersivity.
 Accuracy of the simulated concentrations in the vicinity of the source is sensitive to the resolution of the grid and the numerical transport scheme.

-This two-dimensional transport problem, with a constant rate mass loading point source in a steady-state flow field, tests the advection and dispersion features of the transport process kernels.
-Options tested include specified velocity field, constant mass loading rate source term, advection, longitudinal and transverse dispersivities, and nonuniform gridding.
 The analytical solution uses Green's functions to integrate solutions for point and line sources in each of the principle coordinate directions to generate advective-dispersive transport from a point, line, planar, or rectangular sources.
 The